kellyhennigan/spantracts_DWIworkshop/README.md

 #### output
 Saves out acpc-aligned<->standard space transforms to directory, **projectdir/data/subjid/anat_proc**, and saves out a midbrain ROI ("DA.nii.gz") in directory: **projectdir/data/subjid/ROIs**

+At this point, you should have ROI masks that will be used for tractography.
+Make sure these look how you expect!!
+To check that, load a subject's anatomy (t1.nii.gz) and ROI masks into your viewer of choice (e.g., ITKSnap, MRIcron, afni, FSL's viewer, or mrtrix's viewer, mrview) and confirm that the masks align nicely to the regions you care about.

 ### Pre-process diffusion data
 In Matlab, run: